rapyuta-robotics/RapyutaSimulationPlugins/docs/source/external_devices/character.rst

      - If true, it will find the closest BP_SplinePath from the current location.
    * - LookAheadDistance
      - float  (0.1)
      - Distance to look ahead on the spline.
-Closest spline point from Current location + LookAheadDistance is used as target to mvoe.
+Closest spline point from Current location + LookAheadDistance is used as target to move.
    * - Reverse
      - bool (false)
      - If true, it will move in reverse direction of spline